-GHK-Cu is the fastest-growing peptide in global search volume — up more than 1,000% year-over-year in 2026.
+The GHK-Cu peptide is the fastest-growing peptide in global search volume, up more than 1,000% year-over-year in 2026.
 The molecule itself is real: a naturally-occurring tripeptide-copper complex with demonstrated biological activity on skin, hair, and wound-healing biology.
 The hype, however, outruns the clinical evidence.
-Understanding GHK-Cu means separating the mechanism from the marketing.
+Understanding the GHK copper peptide means separating the mechanism from the marketing.

 What GHK-Cu actually is#